Bimsara-Janakantha/test-auto-sync/README.md

-Here's a clean, professional **`README.md`** for your GitHub repository that explains your backup and sync approach on your Ubuntu server:

----

 # 🔄 Project Auto-Backup & Sync System

 This project is configured to **automatically back up** to GitHub daily and supports **manual synchronization** for flexible workflow management.

 ## 📦 Overview

-- ✅ **Daily automatic backup**: All local changes are committed and pushed to GitHub every day at **11:59 PM**.
+- **Daily automatic backup**: All local changes are committed and pushed to GitHub every day at **11:59 PM**.
+Note that the time is in local time.
+In my case, it is in `Colombo/Asia` time.
-- 🖐️ **Manual sync options**: Easily push or pull changes on demand via simple terminal commands.
+- **Manual sync options**: Easily push or pull changes on demand via simple terminal commands.
-- 🔒 **Secure authentication**: Uses GitHub Personal Access Token (PAT) for safe, passwordless Git operations.
+- **Secure authentication**: Uses GitHub Personal Access Token (PAT) for safe, passwordless Git operations.

 Designed for developers and sysadmins who want reliable, low-effort version control on headless servers.